Importance Of Quality Sleep In Managing Stress

 Sleep Deprivation

-We know long term sleep deprivation can lead to a variety of mental health and health problems including diabetes, heart disease, obesity.
+We know long-term sleep deprivation can lead to a variety of mental health and physical health problems, including diabetes, heart disease, and obesity.
 But the thing most of us notice is how much it seriously reduces our coping mechanisms and stress tolerance levels.

 Symptoms Of Poor Quality Sleep